Russia’s GDP contraction slows to 4.3% in July

-Russia’s GDP contracted by 4.3% year on year in July 2022, moderating the decline of 4.9% y/y seen in June, according to the latest date by the Ministry of Economic Development.
-To remind, For 2Q22 overall GDP contracted by 4%.
+Russia’s GDP contracted by 4.3% year on year in July 2022, moderating the decline of 4.9% y/y seen in June, according to the latest data from the Ministry of Economic Development.
+To remind, for 2Q22 overall GDP contracted by 4%.

 As followed by bne IntelliNews, GDP forecasts for Russia hit by Western sanctions following the military invasion of Ukraine have been improved across the board. (chart) The International Monetary Fund (IMF) said Russia’s economy is doing better than expected, upgrading its forecast for the contraction anticipated this year to -6% from -8%.